-Educate.
-Having a great uncle who was a Chemistry Professor, a father who was a College Professor and a sister who was a special education teacher, I had been around the concept of continuous education and concept of enriching others my entire life.
-Becoming an adjunct instructor at Columbia College Chicago where I was teaching in the Interactive Arts & Media program, I taught an introduction to programming course aimed at art students in the program.
-I later went on to be an adjunct instructor at DePaul University where I was in the Finance Department of the business school teaching Management Information Systems.
+Educate Having a great uncle who was a Chemistry Professor, a grandmother who took accounting classes during the Great Depression, a father who was a College Professor and a sister who was previously a special education teacher, I had been around the concept of continuous education and enriching others my entire life.
+Becoming an adjunct instructor at Columbia College Chicago where I was teaching in the Interactive Arts and Media program, I taught an introduction to programming course for art students.
+I later went on to be an adjunct instructor at DePaul University where I was teaching Management Information Systems.
 In 2021 I became involved with Dataplane.org which we moved from being a side project to a non-profit organization which focuses on public education in understanding, discovering, maintaining, improving, and protecting the public Internet.
 I believe strongly in life-long learning and sharing knowledge along the way.

-Explore.
-I am a curious traveler, adventurous eater and am utterly fascinated by cultures.
-I have traveled to each of the 50 US States (48 continental states as well as Alaska and Hawaii) as well as territories such as Puerto Rico and the US Virgin Islands.
-Countless cruises through the Caribbean (The Bahamas and Virgin Islands) as well as travel in Belize, Costa Rica, Honduras, Guatemala and Mexico.
-Weeks traveling via trains and cars in Austria, Czech Republic, France, Germany, Hungary, Italy, Poland, Monaco, Romania and Spain.
+Explore I am a curious traveler, adventurous eater and am utterly fascinated by cultures.
+I have traveled to each of the 50 US States (48 contiguous states, Alaska and Hawaii) as well as territories such as Puerto Rico and the US Virgin Islands.
+Countless cruises through the Caribbean (The Bahamas and other Virgin Islands) along with Belize, Costa Rica, Honduras, Guatemala and Mexico.
+Weeks traveling via trains and cars in Austria, Croatia, Czech Republic, France, Germany, Hungary, Italy, Poland, Portugal, Romania and Spain.
 Have explored China through several extended trips and spent a short amount of time in Japan.
 Further adventures await and I hope to touch each continent in my life.